Top iRobot Roomba Vacuuming Robots Comparison: 980 vs. 960 vs. 880 vs. 870 vs. 860

 The iAdapt responsive cleaning technology composed of sophisticated software and sensors allows Roomba robots to clean more thoroughly the room, making multiple passes, avoiding stairs, getting under and around furniture, and cleaning along wall edges and corners.
 The low profile design of these robots allows cleaning under most furniture.
 They also automatically adjust to all floor types - carpet, tile, hardwood, laminate and more.

-- All 900 and 800 series Roomba robots are equipped with acoustic and optical sensors which allow them to find dirtier areas and then spend more time cleaning them.
+An important aspect of iAdapt and iAdapt 2.0 technologies is Dirt Detection: All 900 and 800 series Roomba robots are equipped with acoustic and optical sensors which allow them to find dirtier areas and then spend more time cleaning them.

-Finally, note that Roomba robots use either Virtual Walls, Virtual Wall Lighthouses or Dual Mode Virtual Wall Barriers to be kept away from rooms or areas they are not supposed to enter.
+Finally, note that Roomba robots use either Virtual Walls, Virtual Wall Lighthouses or Dual Mode Virtual Wall Barriers to be kept away from rooms and areas they are not supposed to enter.
 Please see the Roomba Navigation Control Section below for more detailed explanation of these stand alone little devices.

 All Roomba robots use a 3-stage vacuuming system: